- What is the LUSTRUM programme about?

 Our research team will develop APT, a new method of PN, which will build on past research studies.
 APT aims to reduce the time taken to inform people that their sexual partner has been diagnosed with an STI or HIV.
 Diagnosing infections quickly makes it easier to treat infections and prevents new infections.

-To design the APT method, we will:
+To design the APT method, we:

 How will you know if APT is effective?